Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Holomorphic rigid geometric structures

 Compact complex manifolds $X$ with maximal algebraic dimension ($a(X)\,=\,\dim X$) are called Moishezon manifolds \cite[p.~26, Definition~3.5]{Ue}.
 It is the class of manifolds for which the meromorphic functions separate points in general position.
 Moishezon studied them in \cite{Mo} and proved that each of them is birational to some smooth complex projective manifold \cite{Mo}, \cite[p.~26, Theorem~3.6]{Ue}.

 More generally, a compact complex manifold is said to be in {\it Fujiki class $\mathcal C$} (or a {\it Fujiki manifold} for short) if it is the meromorphic image of a compact K\"ahler manifold.
 A basic result of Varouchas says that a compact complex manifold belongs to Fujiki class $\mathcal C$ if and only if it is bimeromorphic to a compact K{\"a}hler manifold \cite[Section\,IV.3]{Va}.
-Manifolds lying in Fujiki class $\mathcal C$ share many of the features of compact K\"ahler manifolds.
+Manifolds lying in Fujiki class $\mathcal C$ share some of the features of compact K\"ahler manifolds, e.g. the existence of a Hodge decomposition.

 The following classical result is known as the {\it algebraic reduction} theorem.